Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Josh Rojas At The Plate (2022)

-- Among the qualified batters in MLB play last year, he ranked 44th in batting average, 33rd in on-base percentage, and 99th in slugging.
+- He ranked 44th in batting average, 33rd in on base percentage, and 99th in slugging among the qualifying batters in MLB last season.

 - Rojas drove in a run in 34 of 124 games last season, with multiple RBIs in 14 of them.
 He drove in three or more runs in seven games.